-High School Courses Test Scores College Courses English Four years high school: English composition/ literature-based or Minimum test score: ACT English - 21 1 or SAT I Verbal - 530 (450) 2 or One transferable three-semester-hour college-level course in English composition Mathematics Three years high school: One year Algebra I One year Geometry I One year Algebra II or Minimum test score: ACT Math - 20 1 or SAT I Math - 520 (500) 2 or Two pre-college-level three- semester-hour courses in algebra or one transferable three-semester- hour course in college algebra Laboratory Science Two years high school, one each from two of the following: biology chemistry earth science physics or One year high school lab science (biology, chemistry, earth science, physics) plus minimum SAT II: subject test score on one of the following: Chemistry Achievement - 600 (575) 2 Biology Achievement - 590 (550) 2 Physics Achievement - 620 (590) 2 ACT Science Reasoning - 20 The test score may not be from the same subject from which high school credit was earned. or Two transferable four-semester-hour college-level lab science courses in different subject areas Social Science Complete both A and B. A One year high school American history or Minimum SAT II: subject test score on American History and Social Studies Achievement - 560 (510) 2 or One transferable three-semester-hour college-level American history course B One year high school social science (e.g., European history, world history, sociology, geography, government, anthropology) or Minimum SAT II: subject score on World History Achievement - 580 (545) 2 or One transferable three-semester-hour college-level social science course it is possible to file a letter of appeal with the University Undergraduate Admissions Board:
+High School Courses Test Scores College Courses English Four years high school: English composition/ literature-based or Minimum test score: ACT English -21^{1} or SAT I Verbal $-530 (450)^{2}$ or One transferable three-semester-hour college-level course in English composition Mathematics Four years high school: One year Algebra I One year Geometry I One year Algebra II One year advanced mathem or natics Minimum test score: ACT Math -20^1 or SAT I Math $-520 (500)^2$ or One transferable three-semester hour course in mathematics for which Algebra II is a prerequisite Laboratory Science Three years high school, one each from three of the following: biology chemistry earth science physics integrated sciences An advanced level course may substituted for one subject a Two years high school lab science (biology, chemistry, earth science, physics) plus minimum SAT II: subject test score on one of the following: Chemistry Achievement - 600 (575) 2 Biology Achievement - 590 (550) 2 Physics Achievement - 620 (590) 2 ACT Science Reasoning - 20 The test score may not be from any subject from which high school credit was earned. or Three transferable four-semester-hour college-level lab science courses in different subject areas An advanced level course may be substituted for one subject area Social Science Complete both A and B. A One year high school American history or Minimum SAT II: subject test score on American History and Social Studies Achievement - 560 (510) 2 or One transferable three-semester-hour college-level American history course B One year high school social science (e.g., European history, world history, sociology, geography, government, anthropology) or Minimum SAT II: subject score on World History Achievement - 580 (545) 2 or One transferable three-semester-hour college-level social science course Foreign Language Two years of the same foreign language or NA or One year of transferable college study in the same foreign language Fine Arts One unit of fine arts or a combination of two semesters of fine arts or NA or One transferable three credit fine arts course university enrollment.
+See page 77 for an explanation of procedures to meet these competencies.